-- Make them subtle.
+- Flexibility to make them subtle.
 Last resolve, strength reserve, inspiration, insight - allow players to engage and roleplay those crippling drama moments.

 - As a GM, you get to set the power level and randomness factor of cyphers.
-Custom tailor them for a game experience you aim for.
+Custom tailor them for the game experience you want.